Boundary Lebesgue mixed-norm estimates for non-stationary Stokes systems with VMO coefficients: Introduction and main results

 \section{Introduction and main results}

 In this paper, we investigate local boundary mixed-norm $L_{s,q}$-estimates for solutions to time-dependent Stokes systems.
-In particular, we show that for time-dependent Stokes systems with the Lions boundary conditions (see \cite{Li69,MR1422251} and \eqref{bdr-cond} below), the local boundary $L_{s,q}$-estimates for the solutions hold, in contrast to the case for the Dirichlet boundary conditions.
-Our results are established for a general class of Stokes systems in non-divergence form with measurable coefficients.
-They could therefore be useful, for example, for studying flows of inhomogeneous fluids with density-dependent viscosity \cite{CKST, MR2092995}.
+In particular, we show that for time-dependent Stokes systems with the Lions boundary conditions (see \cite{Li69,MR1422251} and \eqref{bdr-cond} below), the local boundary $L_{s,q}$-estimates for the solutions hold.
+Our results are established for a general class of Stokes systems in non-divergence form with measurable coefficients, so they could therefore be useful, for example, for studying flows of inhomogeneous fluids with density-dependent viscosity \cite{CKST, MR2092995}.
 Precisely, we investigate the following Stokes system:

 with the Lions boundary conditions on $\{x_d= 0\}$: